 Node.js

-OpenClaw requires Node 22 or newer.
+OpenClaw requires Node 22.14 or newer.
+Node 24 is the default and recommended runtime for installs, CI, and release workflows.
+Node 22 remains supported via the active LTS line.
 The installer script will detect and install Node automatically — this page is for when you want to set up Node yourself and make sure everything is wired up correctly (versions, PATH, global installs).

 Check your version